sanchelsea/CarND-Vehicle-Detection/writeup_final.md

 I would try the following to make my pipeline more rigid:
 * The classifier is likely to fail when there are shadows.
 Explore more color spaces.
 Try out single channels.
 * Augment the data to increase the training set.
+Include some examples of darker non car images.
 * Keep history of car detection and use those locations to do a localized search in the next frame.
 * To further eliminate false positives, flag an area as a car only if it has been successfully detected on 5 consecutive frames.
 * Optimize the sliding window to reduce the areas searched in the frame.
 This will improve the throughput.